Bidding Farewell to 2025

 When we are instructed to wait on the Lord in Isaiah 40:31, God is not instructing us to sit and twiddle our thumbs or coil, writhing in pain over what we should or should not do.
 The phrase ‘wait on the Lord’ means to wait in expectation, trust in Him, and put your hope in Him, not the circumstances you may be experiencing.
 If the farmers experience low crop yields, do they say, I will not plant seeds this year and I know God will supply a prosperous crop.
 No, they plant their seeds, care for the crop and pray that it will be bountiful.
 If we need a job, should we sit paralyzed or should we search for work and pray that God will direct us to the perfect position and give us favor in the employers eyes.

-I am certain many may have experienced God’s work when seeking employment and the opportunities seem to be in conflict with your skills and education, yet that particular type of work seems to be calling.
+I am certain many may have experienced God’s work when seeking employment and the opportunities seem to be in conflict with their skills and education, yet that particular type of work seems to be calling.
 Quite often, God is sending you to a place where He needs you to be His messenger, or it may be a place that requires you to turn to Him and place all confidence in Him (a lesson, not a punishment).
 Is it easier to follow His direction in this instance, or to remain spirituality paralyzed?
 I submit, God controls everything, to assume He cannot direct your path is offensive.
 He created all in the world and universe, His architecture for our lives was completed long ago.
 He knew and knows all that we will go through in life, the good and the bad, as well as times of comfort and extreme discomfort, therefore He knows His expectations of how we are to approach Him; it is an act of defiance when we fail to reach out to Him.
 He expects us to firstly ask Him for direction(pray), then listen for His answer (seek), and thirdly act (respond).

-God is our only prospect for deliverance.
+God is our only avenue for deliverance.
 Consider your options and listen to the directions God shares with you.
 It may be as you hoped, and then again it may be something completely out of your purview.
 For many, attempting to make a decision creates paralysis and indecision; taking the path less traveled may also cause (temporary) paralysis.
 But, consider this, if we operate outside of God’s Will or chose our own path, we are not honoring God.
 God gives us strength when we seek Him.
 He directs us when we abide in His Word.
 His hope energizes us when we seek Him.
-When we wait upon Him, trusting He will answer and direction, we begin to exhibit strength, a peace of mind, and deliverance from the storm that rages and attempts to sink us, and consequently seeks to weaken and destroy our relationship with the Lord.
-Psalms 25:5 advises us to ask God to lead us in His truth and teaches us learn to wait on His reply.
+When we wait upon Him, trusting He will answer and provide direction, we begin to exhibit strength, a peace of mind, and deliverance from the storm that rages and attempts to sink us, and consequently seeks to weaken and destroy our relationship with the Lord.
+Psalms 25:5 advises us to ask God to lead us in His truth and teaches us to learn to wait on His reply.
 Only God is our salvation.
 Psalms 27:14 implores us to wait on the Lord; to be strong and let your heart take courage as you yield to His direction.
 We are, according to Webster’s Dictionary, (commentary on Wait on the Lord, word search ‘wait’) stay or rest in expectation until the arrival of His answer is clear.
 We can rest in the knowledge that His provision will be better than anything we force.

 Waiting on the Lord is active, not passive.
 It is preparing us to act when it becomes clear that He is directing our path.
 It urges us not to be indecisive and writhing in paralysis.
 Psalms 37:7 (ESV) shares “Be still in the presence of the Lord, and wait patiently for Him to act.”
 Rest in God’s love, be active and wait on the Lord.
 “Be joyful in hope, patient in affliction, and faithful in prayer.”
-Roman’s 12:2 (NIV) Continue to plant your crop, in the case of farming, send out your resume, share with others your need for employment, seek out communities of those also searching for employment and ask God to show you direction, ask for a sign that you are on the correct path even when His path may mean lower income that you are accustomed to, he is plotting your path.
+Roman’s 12:2 (NIV) Continue to plant your crop, as in the case of farming, send out your resume, share with others your need for employment, seek out communities of those also searching for employment and ask God to show you direction, ask for a sign that you are on the correct path even when His path may mean a lower salary that you are accustomed to, He is plotting your path.
 He will reward you for relying on and obeying Him.

 Waiting on the Lord is an active and decisive practice.
 Indecision is passive and inactive.
 It is a form of spiritual passivity that creates spiritual paralysis and weakens your relationship with the Lord, our Father.